naitikiBio/SOPs/Ingesting_Structured_EHR_Data.md

 4. #### Procedures
 4.1. **Data Identification and Understanding FHIR Data Types**
 1. **Identify Source Systems**:
-		- Document the source EHR systems from which data will be ingested.
+   - Document the source EHR systems from which data will be ingested
    - Determine the capabilities of source systems to export data in FHIR format or other structured formats that can be transformed into FHIR.